jorgesolisservelion/jorgesolisservelion.github.io/_posts/2024-07-26-Spam-Detection-Model.md

 5. **Run the Uvicorn Server**: I started the Uvicorn server to serve the FastAPI application, making the API accessible over the internet.
 This allowed for real-time interaction and testing of the spam detection functionality.

-By following these steps, I successfully deployed the spam detection API on an AWS EC2 instance, making it accessible for further development, testing, and integration with the StockBossUp platform.
+By following these steps, I successfully deployed the spam detection API on an AWS EC2 instance, making it accessible for further development, testing, and integration with the Fintech platform.

 ## Conclusion

 Our spam detection model utilizes a combination of traditional machine learning models and state-of-the-art deep learning models to effectively classify text as spam or not spam.
 We implemented the model using Python and various data science libraries, and deployed it as a Flask API.
-The system will enhance user experience, improve content quality, and increase operational efficiency on the StockBossUp platform.
+The system will enhance user experience, improve content quality, and increase operational efficiency on the Fintech platform.

 ## Future Work